raganwald/raganwald.github.com/_posts/2014-01-14-the-new-javascript-problem.md

     }

 The trouble with `instanceof` is that it is unreliable whenever you use `Object.create` instead of the `new` keyword, or when you replace the prototype of a function used as a constructor.
 Semantically, the item of interest in the prototype, and therefore if you use `Object.create` instead of the `new` keyword, you must also use `.isPrototypeOf` instead of `instanceof`.

+> Most OO programmers prefer using polymorphism to explicitly testing `instanceof`.
+Wide use of explicit type testing is generally a design smell, but nevertheless it is a useful tool in some circumstances.

 ### handling the case when we don't use `new`